 PC requirements (minimum specs)

-As mentioned earlier on, tethered VR almost always requires a powerful PC.
+As mentioned earlier, tethered VR almost always requires a powerful PC.
 It’s important to look at the minimum PC requirements before acquiring a desktop VR headset.
 Minimum requirements mainly concern:

 - GPU (Graphics Processing Unit)